Animals

 Humans are persons, animals aren't.
 But only persons are within the sphere of morality.
 Hence, animals are outside such sphere.

-What the necessary and sufficient conditions for personhood are, is a matter of controversy.
-There are two main views :
+It’s unclear what the necessary and sufficient conditions for personhood are.
+There are two main views:

-Problem: Hence, it looks as if the strong version of personhood leaves out some (too many?) humans, and the weak version takes in some animals.
-Then, if one accepts the weak condition for personhood, some animals do fall within the moral sphere.
+Hence, it looks as if the strong version of personhood leaves out too many humans, and the weak version lets in some animals.

 Arguments against Radical Speciesism: